 Secretary Goodwin is the former chairman of the University of West Virginia System Board of Trustees, the West Virginia Commission on the Arts, the Mid-Atlantic Arts Foundation, The PROMISE Scholarship Board of Advisors, and the Financial Aid Coordinating Council.
 She has served on WVU’s Board of Advisors and as Chairman and member of the WVU College of Creative Arts Board of Visitors.
 A former member of the Arts Education Advisory Board for the National Endowment for the Arts, she was appointed in 1990 by President George H.W.
 Bush to serve on the Independent Commission to Review the Grantmaking Procedures of the National Endowment for the Arts.
 She is a former member of the West Virginia Wesleyan College Board of Trustees, the United Health Systems Board, and the West Virginia University Hospitals Board of Directors.

 Named a Distinguished West Virginian, WVU’s Outstanding Alumna, and recipient of the WVU President’s Distinguished Service Award, she was inducted into the WVU College of Human Resources and Education Hall of Fame in 2008.
+In 2005, the West Virginia Independent Colleges and Universities Inc. (WCICU), a consortium of the ten private colleges and universities in the state, recognized the Secretary's lifelong dedication and service to strengthening higher education throughout the state.
 Secretary Goodwin has been recognized as Daughter of the Year by the West Virginia Society of Washington, D.C.
 In 2004, Secretary Goodwin was designated one of only four recipients of the National Public Service Award.
 She was recently named The WVU Foundation's Most Loyal West Virginian during WVU Mountaineer Week.